andysmith26/groupwheel/docs/ARCHITECTURE.md

 - Duplicating domain validation or rules in Svelte components.
 - Having `src/lib/infrastructure/**` import from `src/lib/application/useCases/**`.
 - Having `src/lib/domain/**` import from `src/lib/application/**` or `src/lib/infrastructure/**`.
-- Adding “helper” modules that mix concepts from multiple layers and blur boundaries.
+- Adding "helper" modules that mix concepts from multiple layers and blur boundaries.
+- Importing from `src/lib/test-utils/**` in production code.
+- Passing `env` objects directly to use cases (use the facade to extract deps).
+- Using suffixes like `UseCase` on function names.

 If in doubt, ask:

-> “Is this code describing a user-level operation or domain rule?”
+> "Is this code describing a user-level operation or domain rule?"
 > If yes → it should probably be in a use case (or domain), not in UI or infra.

 ---